-The origin is the most important factor.
-All call costs to both 1300 and 1800 depends on the origin of the caller and/or whether the call is made from a mobile or landline.
+The origin is the most crucial factor.
+All call costs to both 1300 and 1800 depending on the origin of the caller and/or whether the call is made from a mobile or landline.

-With the latest regulation from ACMA, there are no more charges associated to calls to 1800 numbers from mobile lines, Hence the caller those not pay any charge and all charges are paid by the Account Holder.
+With the latest regulation from ACMA, there are no more charges associated with calls to 1800 numbers from mobile lines.
+Hence the caller those not pay any fee and all expenses are paid by the Account Holder.